What Is Fleet Management?

 Measurable metrics are an integral part of managing a fleet.
 However, the management of vehicle data and its translation into meaningful insights can be difficult for someone who is balancing various other job responsibilities.
-Dispersed data sources only make this more challenging, and the more sources there are the more complicated processing becomes.
+Disparate data sources only make this more challenging, and the more sources there are the more complicated processing becomes.

 Once the data is understood and there is a general idea of what improvements need to be made, fleet managers — because they are wearing multiple hats — need to receive approval from multiple departments.
 This can be time-consuming and makes it difficult to balance immediate needs (driver safety, fuel spend) with plans for the future (vehicle acquisitions, technology updates).

-How Fleet Management is Evolving
+How Fleet Management Is Evolving